Career Hunting Information Directory

 What To Do Before You Start Job Hunting

 ... take the time to consider what type of job you would like to have.
 When making your determination, it is important that you be realistic.
 For instance, if you only have a high school diploma, a job as a doctor or a teacher isn t doable, at least not without first furthering your education.
-It is also advised that you develop a plan for yourself, when ...
+It is also ...